Hefaistos68/MoreDateTime/README.md

 This library is built from the ground up to be a simple, easy to use, and intuitive date and time library for .NET, that simplifies common tasks and provides a consistent API for working with dates and times, throughout the DateTime, DateOnly and TimeOnly .NET objects.
 It adds many operations that one expects to find in a date and time library, but are missing from the .NET standard library.

+It is however not intended to be a replacement for the standard .NET library, but rather an extension to it.
+It is built upon the existing .NET standard library and does not replace any of the existing functionality.
+It is also not intended to be a replacement for the [NodaTime](https://nodatime.org/) library, but it can be used in conjunction.

 For example: `NextWeek()` to advance a DateTime or DateOnly to the same weekday in the next week, `NextYear()` to add a year to a DateTime or DateOlnly object (yes, of course you can use the existing `.AddYears(1)` method, but it does not look as clear), `NextWorkday()` to advance the DateTime or DateOnly object to the next working day on the given `Calendar`.

 Or things like `IsWeekend()` which of course you can also do with `myDate.DayOfWeek == DayOfWeek.Saturday || myDate.DayOfWeek == DayOfWeek.Sunday`, but it just aint as nice to read.
 Then we also have `IsWorkday()` which is the opposite of `IsWeekend()` and also `IsHoliday()` which checks if the given date is a holiday on the given calendar.